bnnyng/garden/content/Topological categories and functors.md

 #### Homology of a chain complex

->[!abstract] Lemma: Homology is a functor from chain complexes to abelian groups
+>[!lemma] Homology is a functor from chain complexes to abelian groups
 >The association of the abelian group $H_p(C_*, \partial)$ to the chain complex $(C_*, \partial)$ and $H_p(f)$ to a chain map defines a [[Categorical functors|functor]] $H_p : \mathsf {Ch} \to \mathsf {Ab}$.

 ^0c28bf